Abdullrahmen/Booking/README.md

 -   [License](https://github.com/Abdullrahmen/Booking#license)

 **Latest release**:
+> Confirmed in Windows 10 64 bit, compiled by g++

 [Booking.v1.0.exe](https://github.com/Abdullrahmen/Booking/releases/download/v1.0/Booking.v1.0.exe)

 # About Project
->Interfaces and APIs, polymorphism, encapsulation, basic design patterns, and more, all with pure c++ raw pointers.

 Hi, I'm Abdullrahmen, and I'm happy to introduce you to my project -Multitype booking system-.
 > From calling APIs through making interfaces to creating factory methods, this project is a simulation of the process in the real world.

-But before I get started, what is a booking system?
+But before we get started, what is a booking system?

 A booking system is an interface that allows people to easily choose, reserve, and pay for items(e.g. flights, hotel rooms) from different companies, and stores different items in a container called an itinerary that can be paid for, reserved, modified, etc...